 A rich reserve of biodiversity, the park comprises about 1,000 species of different flowering plants including about 110 species of orchids, 34 species of mammals, 400 species of moths, 200 species of butterflies, 150 species of birds including 16 endemic bird species and about 128 beetle species.

-Some of these species like the Leopard, Sloth Bear, Malabar Giant Squirrel, Niligiri Langur, Spotted Dear, Mouse Deer and Gaur enhance the beauty of the Silent Valley National Park, while other rare and unique birds such as Grey headed bulbul, Great Indian Hornbill, Malabar Parakeet, Malabar Pied Hornbill, Pale Harrier and many other add their noise to the silent and peaceful ambience of this exquisite place.
+Some of these species like the Leopard, Sloth Bear, Malabar Giant Squirrel, Niligiri Langur, Spotted Dear, Mouse Deer and Gaur enhance the beauty of the Silent Valley National Park, while other rare and unique birds such as Grey-headed bulbul, Great Indian Hornbill, Malabar Parakeet, Malabar Pied Hornbill, Pale Harrier and many other add their noise to the silent and peaceful ambiance of this exquisite place.

 Peppara Wildlife Sanctuary

-Harboring many species of exotic birds such as Malabar Grey Hornbill, Whitebellied Treepie, Small Sunbird, the park is a also a natural habitat of animals like Lion Tailed macaque, Wild Dog, Panther, Elephant Tiger, Langur and Wild Boar as well as many of the reptiles, fishes and amphibians.
+Harboring many species of exotic birds such as Malabar Grey Hornbill, White-bellied Treepie, Small Sunbird, the park is an also a natural habitat of animals like Lion Tailed macaque, Wild Dog, Panther, Elephant Tiger, Langur and Wild Boar as well as many of the reptiles, fishes and amphibians.

 Situated just 50 kilometers from Thiruvananthapuram, the sanctuary with a varied topography is a beautiful place to visit to witness the flourishing biodiversity and natural wealth of the area and makes a great weekend getaway.

 Aralam Wildlife Sanctuary